Click here to listen to a reading of this blog:

 An underactive thyroid.
 Autoimmune disease.
 Adrenal dysfunction.

-When you’re chronic health conditions not only make you go from full time to part time working hours, but even make you crash once home after your first working day of a part time week.
-When other people in their early twenties are able to go out in the evenings, see friends and family, partake in a hobby at home or even just watch Netflix, and I can’t even keep my eyes open to do that at 6pm.
-On part time working hours in a sedentary office job.
-I’ve spent all day in a haze of brain fog, carrying around a dead weight of a body, feet that don’t want to move and an aching body that I can only compare to the swine flu I had.
+When other people in their early twenties are able to go out in the evenings, see friends and family, partake in a hobby at home or even just watch Netflix, and I can’t even keep my eyes open to do that past 6pm.
+On part-time working hours in a sedentary office job.